emre-sumer/clear-default/README.md

 ```

-You can give tag names or classes or ID's.
+You can select tags,classes or ID's.

 I recommend using it with document.ready
 ```js